Hippocampome-Org/hco_dev_docs/docs/spatial_nav/initial_run.md

 ## Animal data

 Note: "import_animal_data" in general_params.cpp should be set to "#define import_animal_data 0" if real animal data is not included for the software.
 Otherwise, a file import error will occur.

+## Building required files

+See the building required files documentation to build files needed to run the simulation.